CSCfi/Kielipankki-portal-ansible/README.md

  - update IP settings in [Kielipankki-proxy](https://github.com/CSCfi/Kielipankki-proxy) (see README.md there)
  - The new portal instance is immediately in use and now considered production.
  - Important: RENAME the now production server manually in the cPouta dashboard from portal-pre-prod to portal-prod (or portal-prod2, if "portal-prod" is already in use.
 This prevents future ansible runs from changing the now renamed "portal-pre-prod".
+ - Remember to update the inventory settings in this repository to reflect the new IPs.
  - Also remember to update Opsview.
  - Recommended: Test the PID generator via https://www.kielipankki.fi/pid/script/gen_pids.py